 Welcome North Texas Elk Enthusiasts!

 The North Texas Chapter has traditionally ranked in the upper echelon of hundreds of chapters across North America for its annual fund raising banquet.
-Each year our banquet draws more than 350 attendees representing a cross section of sportsmen and conservationists from around the area.
-Last year these dedicated people contributed close to $120,000.00 by participating in the banquet games, raffles, and auctions, and took home quality merchandise, firearms, investment grade art, and opportunities to participate in high quality hunts and trips.
+Each year our banquet draws about 350 attendees representing a cross section of sportsmen and conservationists from around the area.
+Last year these dedicated people contributed close to $100,000.00 by participating in the banquet games, raffles, and auctions, and took home quality merchandise, firearms, investment grade art, and opportunities to participate in high quality hunts and trips.